ihanprasetyo/financial-rag-vs-agent/README.md

 ---

-## 🛠️ Improving Accuracy (Potential Enhancements)

-This prototype demonstrates a working QA system using both Retrieval-Augmented Generation (RAG) and Agentic reasoning over financial filings.
-To improve answer **accuracy, robustness, and generalization**, the following enhancements are proposed:
+## 📊 Current Evaluation Result

+With the Apple 2016 financial report, the system currently achieves:

+- **RAG Accuracy:** ~75%
+  (exact match on **normalized numeric answers** using a **strict substring-based evaluator** — no tolerance for rounding, rephrasing, or alternative units)
+- **Agent Accuracy:** Higher reasoning capacity but slower response time

 ---

+## 🛠️ Potential Enhancements to Improve Accuracy, Robustness, and Generalization

-### 🔍 1.
-Retriever Optimization
+### 🔍 Retriever Optimization

-**Problem:** The current retriever uses out-of-the-box `sentence-transformers` without financial fine-tuning.

-**Improvements:**
 - Fine-tune the retriever on domain-specific QA pairs (e.g. 10-K/10-Q forms)
 - Use dense retriever + reranker (e.g. `bge-base-en`, `colbert`, or `splade`)
 - Index heading-based or structured chunks to improve semantic grouping

----

-### 🧮 2.
-Answer Format Constraints
+### 🧮 Answer Format Constraints

-**Problem:** The model sometimes returns natural language or full sentences when only a number is expected.

-**Improvements:**
 - Apply prompt constraints like:
   *“Answer with only a number in millions.
 Do not include currency symbols.”*
 - Add post-processing regex to extract numbers from noisy outputs
 - Use function-calling format (OpenAI or Claude) to return structured fields

----

-### 🧠 3.
-Agent Reasoning Enhancements
+### 🧠 Agent Reasoning Enhancements

-**Problem:** Current agent executes fixed 3-step logic with no mid-loop decisions or fallback plans.

-**Improvements:**
 - Add scratchpad reasoning: “Here’s what I found.
 Next, I’ll...”
 - Let the agent re-query or retry if insufficient data found
 - Implement confidence estimation or answer validation step

----

-### 📊 4.
-Training with Synthetic Supervision (GPT-4)
+### 📊 Training with Synthetic Supervision (GPT-4)

-**Problem:** The evaluation set is hand-crafted and small.

-**Improvements:**
-- Use GPT-4 to auto-label 1000+ QA pairs with:
+- Use GPT-4 to auto-label 1000+ QA pairs with question, answer, and relevant chunk IDs
-  - Question
-  - Ground-truth answer
-  - Relevant chunk IDs
 - Train a retriever or reranker using this as weak supervision
-- Optionally, use GPT-as-a-judge to compare RAG vs Agent output quality
+- Optionally, use GPT as a judge to compare RAG vs Agent output quality

----

-### 📈 5.
-Chunking Strategy Tuning
+### 📈 Chunking Strategy Tuning

-**Problem:** Fixed-length chunking can fragment relevant context.

-**Improvements:**
 - Implement heading-aware or section-based chunking
 - Use sentence/window overlap with semantic cohesion
 - Auto-tune chunk size based on retrieval score coverage

----

-### 🧪 6.
-Accuracy Evaluation Improvements
+### 🧪 Accuracy Evaluation Improvements

-**Problem:** Current evaluation uses substring match only.

-**Improvements:**
 - Normalize numeric scale (e.g., "12.5B" vs "12,500")
 - Use fuzzy string matching for text answers
 - Incorporate GPT-based judgment for long-form or multi-hop questions

----

-### 🛡️ 7.
-Robustness & Trust
+### 🛡️ Robustness & Trust

-**Problem:** No safeguards for hallucination or unsupported claims.

-**Improvements:**
 - Add citation tagging (`[chunk 3]`) to every answer
 - Use groundedness scoring: “Is this answer found in retrieved chunks?”
 - Detect model uncertainty: “Answer not found in retrieved content.”

 ---

-## 📊 Evaluation Result

-With the Apple 2016 financial report, the system currently achieves:

-- **RAG Accuracy:** ~75%
-  (exact match on **normalized numeric answers** using a **strict substring-based evaluator** — no tolerance for rounding, rephrasing, or alternative units)
-**Agent Accuracy:** Higher reasoning capacity but slower response time

----

-## 🧠 Domain-Specific Tuning (Future Work)

-While 75% accuracy is strong for an untuned demo, further improvements are possible via:

-- Fine-tuning the retriever on financial QA pairs or financial NLI datasets
-- Improving chunk structure (e.g. section-based or heading-aligned)
-- Adding post-processing to enforce numerical formats (e.g. USD million/billion)
-- Expanding the evaluation set with GPT-labeled data for supervision and reranking

-This demonstrates engineering value (retriever design, structured eval) and serves as a strong foundation for more advanced, finance-aware QA systems.